rwieruch/blog_robinwieruch_content/gentle-introduction-higher-order-components.md

   return (
     <div>
-      {map.todos(todo => <TodoItem key={todo.id} todo={todo} />)}
+      {todos.map(todo => <TodoItem key={todo.id} todo={todo} />)}
     </div>
   );
 }
 {{< /highlight >}}

 Okay.
 I don't want to make this more complex as it is.
 But you get the idea that a lot of edge cases for conditional renderings can add up in a simple component.
 Higher order components can solves this issue.
-They can be used to shield away these edge cases as reusabled functionalities.
+They can be used to shield away these edge cases as reusable functionalities.
 Thus the `TodoList` has not to worry about it anymore.
 Let's enter the concept of higher order components to deal with it.

 # Entering Higher Order Components